Concordance homomorphisms from knot Floer homology: -modified knot Floer homology as a formal construction

 With the above definitions in place, functoriality follows immediately from the second version of the $t$-modified construction (given in Lemma~\ref{lem:SecondConstruction}): \begin{prop} Let $f\colon C \to C'$ be a Maslov graded, Alexander filtered chain map between chain complexes over $\Field [U]$.
 There is a corresponding graded chain map $f^t\colon C^t \to (C')^t$, with the following properties: \begin{itemize} \item If $f\colon C \to C'$ and $g \colon C'\to C''$ are two Maslov graded, Alexander filtered chain maps, then

 \item If $f,g\colon C \to C'$ Maslov graded, Alexander filtered chain maps are chain homotopic to each other, then $f^t$ and $g^t$ are chain homotopic to one another.
-In particular, filtered chain homotopy equivalent complexes are taken to homotopy equivalent complexes. \item For $C$ and $C'$ Maslov graded, Alexander filtered chain complexes over $\Field[U]$ we have
+In particular, filtered chain homotopy equivalent complexes are transformed by the construction $C\mapsto C^t$ into homotopy equivalent complexes. \item For $C$ and $C'$ Maslov graded, Alexander filtered chain complexes over $\Field[U]$ we have

 \end{itemize}

 \end{prop}

 The dual complex of a chain complex $C$ over $\RRing$ can be defined by a simple adaptation of the definitions we had earlier for chain complexes over $\Field [U]$.
 In particular, if $C$ is a finitely generated chain complex over $\RRing$, we can consider its dual complex $C^*=\Mor_{\RRing}(C,\RRing )$, as the module of maps